lareferencia/lareferencia-vufind-bulk-downloader/README.md

 # Vufind Search Results Bulk Downloader Service and Front-End Customization

 Service, templates, controllers, and forms for customizing VuFind so the search results can be exported in CSV format.
-An "Export CSV" link is added to the search results page, opening a form where the user informs their email address and provides a captcha-based form validation.
-The actual CSV file creation is performed by the external service, which is called by VuFind and returns a file download link, which is in turn emailed to the user.
+An "Export CSV" link is added to the search results page, opening a form where the user can select fields to be exported, inform their email address and provide a captcha-based form validation.
+The actual CSV file creation is performed by the external service, which is called by VuFind and can, based on a download limit parameter, either return the file for download or send the file download link to the user by email.

 *Developed by LA Referencia / IBICT*